-NSS uses the Novell Trustee Model for controlling access to user data.
+NSS uses the OES Trustee Model for controlling access to user data.
 As an administrator or a user with the Supervisor right or Access Control right, you can use the Files and Folders plug-in for iManager to manage file system trustees, trustee rights, inherited rights filters, and attributes for a file or folder on an NSS volume.
-A user who has only the Access Control right cannot modify the rights of another user who has the Supervisor right.
+A user who has only the Access Control right cannot modify the Supervisor right of another user.

-File system trustees, trustee rights, and inherited rights filters are used to determine access and usage for directories and files on NSS volumes and NCP volumes on OES 2 Linux.
+File system trustees, trustee rights, and inherited rights filters are used to determine access and usage for directories and files on NSS volumes and NCP volumes on OES.